Becoming a qualified teacher – routes into teaching as a career.

 When you begin an undergraduate route, you are studying for your degree and working towards the QTS standards at the same time.

-Further details on where you can study in Wales can be found on the Teacher Training and Education in Wales website (External link).
+Further details on where you can study in Wales can be found in the University based routes section above.

 You need to be aware that there are minimum entry requirements for all routes into teaching.